pewa2303/Test/gruenauer-powershell-network-tool.md

  $IP= (Get-ADDomainController $item).IPv4Address
  $date=Get-Date
  Send-MailMessage -From Alert@domain.com -To p.gruenauer@domain.com -SmtpServer EX01 -Subject "Site: $Site |
- $item is down" -Body "$IP could not be reached at $date.`n`nIf you receive this message again in 15 minutes, $item is probably down."
+ $item is down" -Body "$IP could not be reached at $date.`n`nIf you receive this message again in 15 minutes, $ item is probably down."
 }
 }
 ```